-1 composition, and three units or sets of competencies which may 2 include, but are not limited to, the following courses: American Literature, 3 a.
-4 b.
-English Literature, 5 World Literature, Advanced English Courses, or 6 d.
-7 other English courses with content and/or rigor equal е. to or above grammar and composition; 8 9 2.
-Mathematics - Three units or sets of competencies, to 10 consist of one unit or set of competencies of Algebra I or Algebra I 11 taught in a contextual methodology, and two units or sets of 12 competencies which may include, but are not limited to, the 1.3 following courses: 14 Algebra II, a.
-15 b.
-Geometry or Geometry taught in a contextual 16 methodology, 17 C. Trigonometry, 18 d.
-Math Analysis or Precalculus, completion of one (1) year of a full-time, three-hour career and technology program leading to an industry credential/certificate or college credit.
+1 composition, and three units or sets of competencies which may 2 include, but are not limited to, the following courses: 3 a.
+American Literature, 4 b.
+English Literature, 5 c.
+World Literature, 6 d.
+Advanced English Courses, or 7 e. other English courses with content and/or rigor equal 8 to or above grammar and composition; 9 2.
+Mathematics - Three units or sets of competencies, to 10 consist of one unit or set of competencies of Algebra I or Algebra I 11 taught in a contextual methodology, and two units or sets of 12 competencies which may include, but are not limited to, the 13 following courses: 14 a.
+Algebra II, 15 b.
+Geometry or Geometry taught in a contextual 16 methodology, 17 c.
+Trigonometry, 18 d.
+Math Analysis or Precalculus, 19 e.
+Calculus, 20 f.
+Statistics and/or Probability, 21 g.
+Computer Science or acceptance and successful 22 completion of one (1) year of a full-time, three-hour 23 career and technology program leading to an industry 24 credential/certificate or college credit.
 The State